huangjunwen/sqlw-mysql/README.md

 }
 ```

 In fact, `sqlw-mysql` doesn't care about what kind of relationships between result fields.
-It just generate helper methods such as `GroupByXXX`/`DistinctXXX` to process result set.
+It just generate helper methods such as `GroupByXXX`/`DistinctXXX` for these fields, thus it works for all kinds of relationships.

 ## Statement XML

-`sqlw-mysql` use XML as DSL to describe quries, since it's suitable for mixed content: raw SQL query and special directives.
+`sqlw-mysql` use XML as DSL to describe quries, since XML is suitable for mixed content: raw SQL query and special directives.

 The simplest one is a `<stmt>` element with `name` attribute, without any directive, like this: